 - Elastic constants are used to determine engineering strain theoretically.

 - They are used to obtain a relationship between engineering stress and engineering strain.

 - For a homogeneous and isotropic material, the number of elastic constants is 4.

 Types of Elastic Constants

 - Young’s modulus or modulus of elasticity (E)

 - Shear modulus or modulus of rigidity (G)

 - Bulk modulus (K)

-In this article, we discuss only on the first type that is Young’s modulus or modulus of Elasticity (E)
+In this article, we will discuss only the first type, that is, Young’s modulus or modulus of elasticity (E).

 - E = 2G (1+ µ)